den01-python-programming/exercise-6-10-to-do-list/README.md

 Command: **stop**
 ```

-NB!
-The user interface is to use the ToDoList and Scanner that are passed as parameters to the constructor.
+**NB:** The user interface is to use the ToDoList that is passed as a parameter to the constructor.

+**NB:** There is no automatic testing for this exercise past syntax checking, so you should test your code before committing it.